 If you miss an exam due to illness or misadventure - submit an application for an alternative (special) exam as soon as possible.
 It's best to do this on the day of the exam so that you can take the Form provided to your medical practitioner the same day.
 You have two working days to complete the application.

-It is very important to pay careful attention to these time deadlines.
+It is very important to pay careful attention to these deadlines.
 Late applications are only accepted if you can provide proof of exceptional circumstances that prevented you from applying on time.

 Appeals against EXCLUSION or DISCONTINUATION

 A student who is failing subjects may be placed on academic caution and offered a range of academic supports.
-It is a good idea to take advantage of the supports offered since this may not only improve your progress but you may avoid being excluded.
+It is a good idea to take advantage of the supports offered since this may not only improve your progress, but you may avoid being excluded.
 DO NOT ignore a notice of academic caution!
 It is intended to provide support BEFORE things get worse.
-Ignoring an academic caution won't look great if you receive a notice of exclusion later.
+Ignoring an academic caution won't look great if you receive a Notice of Exclusion later.

 If you are a Coursework student (undergraduate or postgraduate) you may have received an exclusion notice because:

 * you have not passed at least 50% of your enrolled credit points since the commencement of your course; or (postgrad students) you failed more subjects than allowable for your course;